offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 ```

 Note how the distance matrix has the distance for each pair slotted twice, mirrored across the diagonal of 0s (self distances).
 For example, the distance between bear and lion is listed twice.

-Examples of metrics that may be used as distance, referred to as distance metrics, include...

- * hamming distance between DNA sequences.
- * global alignment score between DNA sequences.
- * two-break count (reversal distance).
- * number of similar physical or behavioural attributes.
- * etc..

 ### Tree to Additive Distance Matrix